-Level 1: Student is unable to discuss the concept or give examples to illustrate.

-Level 2: Student is able to discuss the concept and give examples to illustrate.

-Level 3: Student is able to discuss the concept and give several examples to illustrate.

-Level 4: Student is able to discuss the concept, give examples to illustrate, and give a particularly relevant example of how early life experiences allowed a later successful meeting of a challenge.
+- Level 1: Student is unable to discuss the concept or give examples to support what they say. - Level 2: Student is able to discuss the concept and give at least one supporting example. - Level 3: Student is able to discuss the concept and give several supporting examples. - Level 4: Student is able to discuss the concept, give supporting examples, and give a particularly relevant example to support their own thoughts about actions and consequences.